 Statistical Modelling, Artificial Intelligence and Particle Physics: What Will Football of the Future Look Like?

-Craig and Daniel recently sat down with Mark Thompson from The Set Pieces to discuss how technology—AI in particular—is transforming soccer/football and what that means for the future of the sport.
+Our team recently sat down with Mark Thompson from The Set Pieces to discuss how technology—AI in particular—is transforming soccer/football and what that means for the future of the sport.
 They chatted about the kinds of insights we provide here at SPORTLOGiQ, event data (passes and shots) as well as tracking data (the movement of players), and how teams are using that information to improve their game.
 They also touched on the types of actionable insights coaches and players are looking for, such as pressing, which is an important part of the modern football game.

 Canadian company SPORTLOGiQ have used a similar approach.
 Pressing is an important part of the modern game and feedback from coaches and analysts helped SPORTLOGiQ refine their definitions.